ember-climate/pypsa-uk/README.md

 ## Further improvements

-We are aware that many improvements can be made in the `PyPSA-UK` model, some of them include:
+Many improvements can be made in the `PyPSA-UK` model, some of them include:

-- Heating - including heat demand in the model and proposing a more detailed conversion scheme for existing CHP plants.
-This would also make the CHP generation profile more realistic as currently it is independent from climatic assumptions.
+- Heating - including heat demand in the model.
+This would make the CHP generation profile more realistic as currently it is independent from climatic assumptions.
 - Hydrogen - including electrolyzers in the model, which would make the total generation more comparable with National Grid's approach, and would make it easier to analyse the potential of using curtailed energy for electrolysis (it is currently done outside of the optimisation model)
 - EU-wide network - including a full representation of the European-wide transmission network and the cross-border flows by adding at least a single node per country, with capacity expansion projections based on e.g. the NECP's
 - Thermal unit flexibility - adding ramp-up/down and minimum utilization constraints for thermal units.
 This was removed from the model due to the significant increase in model solving times, but it is possible to implement these constraints in `PyPSA`.